For urgent consular assistance call

 More information:

-If you choose to travel to higher risk areas:
+If despite our advice, you choose to travel to higher risk areas:

-Civilians have been kidnapped, detained and killed by armed groups, and killed or injured in clashes, including in Sittwe.
-Explosive devices have been reported in Rakhine State, including on main roads.
+Risks to civilians due to the conflict have included being kidnapped, detained and killed by armed groups and killed or injured in clashes and artillery and air strikes, including in Sittwe.
+Telecommunications have been cut in northern and central Rakhine, and road links to other parts of Myanmar have been severed due to ongoing fighting.
+Armed groups have used explosive devices in Rakhine State, including on main roads.
+Travellers have been kidnapped from public buses and ferries.
 Familiarise yourself with local curfews and travel restrictions.

 Security along Myanmar's large border varies.
-Armed groups operate in these areas including at land border crossings.
+Armed groups operate in border areas including at land border crossings.
+Several border crossings remain closed.

-Previous terrorist attacks in Myanmar have targeted government buildings, hotels, shopping centres and public transport.
+Terrorist and anti-regime attacks in Myanmar, carried out by a range of actors, have targeted government buildings, including military-affiliated regime schools, hospitals, hotels, shopping centres and public transport.

 To stay safe: